 - In the bowl of a stand mixer (hand mixer may also be used) beat aquafaba on high until forthy.
 It should have a fluffy white consistency.
 In my case it takes around 3 minutes.

-- Melt the chocolate in a metal bowl placed over a saucepan or pot of boiling water.
+- Melt the chocolate in a metal bowl placed over a saucepan or pot of hot water.
 Stir as chocolate is melting.

 - Remove from heat when melted to cool slightly.

-- Combine chocolate mixture into the bowl with the aquafaba mixture and gently blend together completely.
+- Combine aquafaba cream and chocolate mixture in a bowl and gently blend together completely.
 Try not to over-mix.

-- Fill glasses with chocolate mousse and refrigerate one hour.
-You can also fill it in a glass container, set it in the fridge and arrange spooned mousse later on plates.
+- Fold the whipped cream in glasses and refrigerate for one hour.
+You can also fill it in a glass container and set it in the fridge until stiff peaks form.
+Arrange spooned mousse later on plates.

-- Garnish it with ground cherry (see photo), star fruits or kiwi slices.
+- Garnish with ground cherry (see photo), star fruits, kiwi slices or chocolate shavings.

 - To accelerate the process you can also freeze the glass container for 30 minutes maximum and then arrange a dessert plate.